 The mining procedure of Litecoin differs significantly from that of its older brother, Bitcoin.
-Although both utilise a proof-of-work consensus where computational power is needed to resolve difficult cryptographic puzzles, Litecoin goes about its proof-of-work a little differently.
+Although both utilise a Proof-of-Work consensus where computational power is needed to resolve difficult cryptographic puzzles, Litecoin goes about its PoW a little differently.
 While Bitcoin uses the well-known SHA-256 algorithm which requires heaps of processing power, Litecoin has sought to find a workaround to avoid wasting energy by using the Scrypt algorithm.
-This ‘memory hard problem’ allows normal people with CPUs jam-packed with memory to solve the same puzzles in a serialised way, without using the same amount of raw processing power as Bitcoin mining requires.
+This ‘memory hard problem’ allows average people with CPUs and plenty RAM to solve the same puzzles in a serialised way, without using the same amount of raw processing power as Bitcoin mining requires.

 What Are The Pros And Cons Of Litecoin?

 - With its ability to complete digital transactions four times faster than Bitcoin, Litecoin is becoming a popular choice for everyday payments.

 - Litecoin mining is more accessible to everyday people thanks to its new Scrypt algorithm.